-During the third quarter of 2022, just over \$443,600 was charged to this Community Enhancement Fund activity for costs associated with the ongoing Grand Street Settlement (GSS) Phase 2 renovation project.
-Phase 2 focuses on building code and ADA code compliant upgrades to the electrical system, restrooms, and plumbing, as well as replacements of the roof, boiler, security system, stair, fixtures and doors, and new energy efficient lights and windows.
-The project like many others was significantly delayed by the Covid 19 Pandemic but is nearing completion.
+During the first quarter of 2023, over \$168,300 was charged to this Community Enhancement Fund activity for costs associated with the Grand Street Settlement (GSS) Phase 2 renovation project.
+The building was in urgent need of repair and upgrading.
+Phase 2 focused on building code and ADA code compliant upgrades to the electrical system, restrooms, and plumbing, as well as replacements of the roof, boiler, security system, stair, fixtures and doors, and new energy efficient lights and windows.
+Phase 2 like many other projects was significantly delayed by the Covid 19 Pandemic but has progressed to the point that it is now substantially complete with punch list items underway.
+This old neglected building has been upgraded and is fully compliant with City and State building codes fulfilling the "Urgent Need" National Objective.
+The scope of work that LMDC funded has been completed with related reimbursement requests paid in full.
+A ribbon cutting ceremony is being planned for June 2023.

 GSS was founded in 1916 as a Settlement House on the Lower East Side.
-It is a historical social service institution that provides residents of the Lower East Side with the tools and support they need to overcome challenging circumstances.
+It is a historical social service institution that provides thousands of Lower East Side residents and others with the tools and support they need to overcome challenging circumstances.
 Its comprehensive and integrated array of culturally relevant programs and services assists more than 10,000 area residents of all ages annually - from toddlers in Early Head Start and Day Care to school-age youth, young adults, and senior citizens.
-Approximately \$358,000 remains available in this activity to cover costs associated with the Grand Street Settlement renovation project which is expected to be completed later this year at which time this activity will be closed.
+Since this project is substantially completed and LMDC has fulfilled its financial grant commitment expending the activity budget, this activity is being closed.